home

 "If it's music, it's got to vibrate.
 If it don't vibrate, it ain't music." - Wadada Leo Smith

-[NOTE: I DON'T WANT TO HEAR FROM ANY PEDANTIC ACOUSTICIANS CORRECTING THIS EXPLANATION.
+[NOTE: I DON'T WANT TO HEAR FROM ANY ACOUSTICIANS CORRECTING THIS EXPLANATION.
 IT'S A SIMPLIFIED INTRODUCTION.
+IF YOU TAKE ISSUE WITH ANYTHING SAID HERE, YOU'RE TOO PEDANTIC.
 TAKE A CHILL PILL.]

-2. What's the difference between a sauce and a condiment? - Linda W., Tallahassee, FL
+2. What's the difference between a sauce and a condiment? - Linda W., Talahassee, FL

 A condiment enhances the flavor of food and is used sparingly.
 A sauce adds an additional flavor or richness of its own to the dish, and may be used generously.

-3. Is there a name for that special credit where at the end of a bunch of TV or movie credits you get one that's like "and SEBASTIAN DINWIDDIE as LORD REGINALD FRON-DE-BOEUF"? - Jim S., Vapid City, CA
+3. Is there a name for that special credit where at the end of a bunch of TV or movie credits you get one that's like "and WILLIAM P. DINWIDDIE as LORD HALFANDHALF?" - Jim S., Vapid City, WC

 I'm glad you asked that, Jim.
 Frequently as part of the negotiations involved in taking a part in a TV show or movie, an agent will include a stipulation that the actor gets a certain special credit in the opening credits or, in the case of a movie, on the poster.
-They may strike a deal for a "single card", which means that the actor's credit will appear alone onscreen, with other credits appearing before or after it but not onscreen at the same time.
-For an actor in a particularly strong negotiating position, they may be able to secure a "character credit", in which the actor is specially identified on the poster or in the opening credits as playing a particular character, while most of the actors are credited by their name alone, without a mention of the character played.
+They may strike a deal for a "single card", which means that the actor's credit will appear alone in the screen credits, not shown onscreen along with any other actor's name.
+For an actor in a particularly strong negotiating position, they may be able to secure a "character credit", in which the actor is specially identified as playing a particular character on the poster or in the opening credits, while most of the actors are credited by name only.

-4. What is the difference between rocks and stones? - Zigmo M., Long Island, NY
+4. What is the difference betweem rocks and stones? - Zigmo M., Long Island, NY

 The rocks are the rough ones, and the stones are the smooth ones.